aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 - Firefox: `InternalError`
 - Safari and Chrome: `RangeError`
-- Internet Explorer: generic `Error` type, and display a dialog box that looks like an alert.
+- Internet Explorer: generic `Error` type, and display a dialogue box that looks like an alert.
 - Opera: won't throw an error, but stop the JavaScript engine

 > Note that: even though the error of exceeding limitation of call stack size can be trapped with a `try-catch` statement, it's not recommended.